Joey-Sisk/readmeGenerator/sample-README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at .
-You can find more of my work at [](I don't have a github account.).
+If you have any questions about the repo, open an issue or contact me directly at myemail@mailmail.com.
+You can find more of my work at [Joey Sisk](github.com/joey-sisk).